 Keeping your PFD clean and storing it correctly when it’s dry can help you to prevent the build-up of mold or mildew and help you avoid mildew odor when boating season returns.
 Store your life jackets somewhere dry.

 Just like with your clothing, any substances that come into contact with your life jacket should ideally be cleaned off straight away in order to prevent stains.
 Wearing leaves oils from your skin.
 Sunscreens can also build up on your life jacket and can begin to leave visible stains if left for long periods.

 Tough stains can be difficult to get out and can damage the exterior fabric and interior foam, which could affect the performance of your life jacket in emergency situations.
 A stain on your PFD could also lead to bacteria and mold growth.
 So you want to keep your personal flotation device functional by keeping it clean.

 US Coast Guard Approval

 The US Coast Guard requires your life jacket to be in good condition in order for it to be considered approved for federal regulations.
-If your PFD is dirty, moldy, or in bad condition, you may find that it doesn’t meet the standards, which could result in a fine.
+If your PFD is dirty, moldy, with visible spores, or in bad condition, you may find that it doesn’t meet the standards, which could result in a fine.

 What’s Needed To Clean A Life Jacket?